waikoo/FormatColors/README.md

 ## What is this?

-This is a Chrome extension that converts colors given on frontendmentor.io style-guide.md files in the following format:
+This is a Chrome extension that converts any numbers of colors given on frontendmentor.io style-guide.md files in the following format:

 ```